 The most common beverages like soda, alcohol, coffee, fruit juice, rehydrating drinks, etc are all loaded with sugar and other high caloric compounds, as much as 25-30 grams per glass (7 spoons of sugar) which without us noticing can really add up our daily calories and lead to fat gain, against all of our efforts.
 And you would be surprised to know that a lot of the commercial beverages have a deviation of sugar content from that announced on the label of up to 30%

 A good first step would be gradually transitioning to sugarless or diet soda, and then eventually switch to beverages we make ourselves without sugar like tea, black coffee, or plain water, which in addition can boost your weight loss efforts, so try gradually drinking more water throughout the day.
 The keyword here is gradual, so it can be sustainable.

-Non-exercise activity thermogenesis, or NEAT, describes the calories burned every day by all our activities and all the movement we accumulate during the day that does not relate to structured exercise or sports.
+Losing weight without exercise, or NEAT, describes the calories burned every day by all our activities and all the movement we accumulate during the day that does not relate to structured (losing weight without gym) or sports.
 This can include activities like cooking, cleaning our houses, grocery shopping, walking to places, working, and even small movements such as fidgeting or playing a musical instrument.